danielmiessler/fabric/patterns/analyze_prose/system.md

 "A - Brilliant" -- Includes at least one of the following:

-- A significantly new idea
+- A relatively new or surprising idea or concept from the perspective of an average reader
-- A novel application of an existing idea
+- A relatively novel application of an existing idea
 - A new way of explaining an existing idea
 - A new way of thinking about an existing idea